Breadcrumb

 The application process

-We ask all our Architecture applications to submit a portfolio of no more than 6 A4 pages to demonstrate their artistic interests and ability.
+We ask all our Architecture applications to digitally submit a portfolio of no more than 6 A4 pages to demonstrate their artistic interests and ability.
 Files should be in a PDF format and should not be more than 15 MB in size.
-Any 3D work or paintings which cannot be scanned should be photgraphed in the highest resolution possible.
+Any 3D work or paintings which cannot be scanned should be photographed in the highest resolution possible.
 More details about how and when to submit portfolios will be provided after application.

 Portfolios should show a range of representational skills using line, tone and colour: the work should indicate a development of these skills over a period of time.
 An interest in architecture should be clear from at least some of the work in the portfolio, and a study of a building or a group of buildings with drawings of both internal and external spaces is encouraged, as is the inclusion of images from any sketch books or sketch diaries the candidates may keep.